PeterChen607/Spectral-based-GCN-with-Attention-mechanism/README.md

 ## Modification:

 Here I import the attention layer in GAT and put it into the GCN layer in layers.py

+Please notice that this modification is only on GCN model, so if you use other models, it won't work.

 If you want to change the dataset, don't forget to change the 'nb_nodes' variable in layers.py